Atropa bella-donna

 -

-HIGHLY TOXIC, MAY BE FATAL IF EATEN!
-So toxic, that if contact with the leaves, roots or fruits is made via an open wound, the results can be fatal.
+The plant is so toxic that if an open wound comes in contact with the leaves, roots or fruits, the results can be fatal.
 Domestic pets can also suffer the effects of this toxic plant.
 Although causing ill effects in domestic animals, some birds and other wildlife eat the fruits without effect.

 - See this plant in the following landscape: